spinnaker/spinnaker.github.io/community/contributing/back-end-code.md

 public long getTimeoutSeconds();
 ```

+## Nullability

+When writing Java code, please use `@javax.annotation.Nullable` and `@javax.annotation.Nonnull` annotations on return types and parameters of public methods.
+This lets the Kotlin compiler make better decisions about the interactions between Kotlin and Java code.

+## Date and time values

+Please use classes from `java.time` and not `java.util.Date`, `java.util.Calendar`, etc.

 ## Exceptions

 Please select, or create, appropriate exception types rather than throwing overly general things such as `RuntimeException`.